rrazcueta/moonveil/docs/players/01-rolling.md

 # Rolling and the Pocket Push

-Moonveil runs on the Pocket Push.
+The core resolution is a controlled 2d6 roll, **The Pocket Push**.
 Your **Pocket** lets you swap luck between rolls, while your **Ability Points** can be spent to press harder when the dice don’t fall your way.
 Every choice carries forward—each roll shifts your odds for the next.

-## The Core Resolution
+## The Pocket Push

 When you take a risk, roll 2d6 and compare to the **Dice Check** (**DC**).
 At or over the DC is a success.
 If the result of the roll is unfavorable you can choose to do one or both of the following.